-Occupation Description Perform engineering duties in designing, constructing, and testing aircraft, missiles, and spacecraft.
+Job Description & Duties Perform engineering duties in designing, constructing, and testing aircraft, missiles, and spacecraft.
 May conduct basic and applied research to evaluate adaptability of materials and equipment to aircraft design and manufacture.
 May recommend improvements in testing equipment and techniques.

 - Review aerospace engineering designs to determine how to reduce negative environmental impacts.

-Aerospace Engineers state the following job skills are important in their day-to-day work.
+When polled, Aerospace Engineers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.